NovaisGabriel/DataScienceEMAp_AraujoNovais/README.md

 ## Folders
 - Dados: raw datasets obtained from insideairbnb.com and the Chicago Data Portal
 - Imagens: images for our website
-- Site: files related to the website layout
+- Site: files (.zip) related to the website layout (hmtl, css, etc)

 # How to run